Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Properties of broad line H emitters

 \subsection{Detection of H$\alpha$ absorption}

+In two objects we measure a complex line profile that cannot be described by a simple combination of a narrow and a broad gaussian component.
+Their spectra are shown in Fig. $\ref{fig:absorption}$.
+Complex or double-peaked H$\alpha$ profiles have previously been detected and explained with Keplerian accretion disks \citep[e.g.][]{Eracleous2003,Luo09}, but they could also arise from closely separated galaxies and/or AGN \citep[e.g.][]{Maiolino23b}, or originate from Balmer absorption \citep[e.g.][]{Hall07}.

-In two objects we measure a line profile that appears to show narrow H$\alpha$ {\it absorption} on top of the broad component.
-In these objects, shown in Fig. $\ref{fig:absorption}$, there is no indication of a secondary spatially resolved component in the spectrum, nor in any of the deep imaging (Fig $\ref{fig:stamps}$), corroborating the indication that we are seeing absorption instead of another narrow emission-line.
-We therefore fit these line profiles similarly as in Section $\ref{sec:fit1D}$, but now add an absorption component on top of the broad component.
+There is no indication of a secondary spatially resolved component in the spectra of the objects shown in Fig. $\ref{fig:absorption}$, nor in any of the deep imaging (Fig $\ref{fig:stamps}$).
+The spectrum of J1148-18404 is further covered by both of NIRCam's modules that disperse spectra in orthogonal directions.
+The observed line-profile is consistent in both spectra, demonstrating the complexity originates from processes below the spatial resolution scale.
+Typically, Keplerian disk profiles in quasar spectra have shown more symmetric double peaks with significantly larger separation than required to cause the narrow features we observe.
+These observations therefore indicate that we are seeing absorption.
+We explore this scenario and fit these line profiles similarly as in Section $\ref{sec:fit1D}$, but now add an absorption component on top of the broad component.
 We find that the fits are significantly improved, leading to $\chi^2_{\rm red}$ reductions of $\approx-2$.
 The absorption components have widths FWHM of 240-280 km s$^{-1}$.
 The absorption is blue-shifted with $-340$ km s$^{-1}$ with respect to the narrow component of GOODS-N-9771, while the absorption is redshifted by $+50$ km s$^{-1}$ with respect to the narrow component of J1148-18404.
 We note that due to this small redshift, the flux of the narrow component and the EW of the absorption are strongly degenerate.
 The rest-frame absorption EWs are $3.4\pm0.4$ {\AA} for GOODS-N-9771 and $3.6\pm0.8$ {\AA} for J1148-18404, respectively.

 Balmer absorption lines have previously been detected in reddened quasars at $z\approx2$ with low-ionization broad absorption lines, although it is very rare \citep[e.g.][]{Aoki06,Shi16,Schulze18}.
 The absorption likely arises due to neutral hydrogen with column densities around $10^{19}$ cm$^{-2}$, where Lyman-$\alpha$ trapping significantly increases the number of hydrogen atoms with electrons in the $n=2$ shell more efficiently than collisional excitation \citep{Hall07}.
 We interpret the origin of the detected H$\alpha$ absorption therefore as high density gas in the broad line region that is outflowing / inflowing for GOODS-N-9771 / J1148-18404 \citep[see also][]{Shi16,Zhang18}.
 In contrast to our sample, other Balmer absorption lines are typically found in more massive BHs (M$_{\rm BH}\sim10^{9-10}$ M$_{\odot}$; \citealt{Schulze18}) with Balmer absorption that is often stronger and at (much) higher velocities \citep[e.g.][]{Hall13,Williams2017}.